Rogernomics: Douglas and the development of economic policy, 1969–1983

-From a neoliberal point of view which promotes small government, balanced budgets and inflation targeting, the economic policy of successive governments had left the domestic economy sheltered and unresponsive to consumers; inflation, which was more than ten per cent a year throughout the 1970s, was high by the standards of the country's major trading partners; and there was a persistent fiscal deficit.
-It was thought a large part of the economy was controlled by regulation, some arbitrary or inconsistent.
-The post-war political consensus had produced stability but Douglas viewed this as being at the cost of innovation.
+The post-war political consensus had produced stability but Douglas came to view this as being at the cost of innovation.
 Both major political parties maintained the high levels of protection introduced by the First Labour Government from 1936 onwards, and since 1945 both parties had aimed at maintaining full employment.
 However, beneficiaries of the regulated economy had flourished in both public and private sectors.

 Douglas argued that only radical action would improve the economic outlook.
 In 1980, he published an "Alternative Budget" that attacked what Douglas called the Muldoon government's "tinkering" with the economy.
 He wrote that twenty years of pandering to entrenched interests had dampened productive investment.
 The Labour leadership saw his proposals and their unauthorised publication as unfavourable comment on Labour policy.
 The Labour leader Bill Rowling publicly rebuked Douglas.
 Douglas then published his thinking in the form of a book.
 Alongside far-reaching proposals for reform of taxation and government spending, it advocated a twenty per cent devaluation of the dollar to increase the competitiveness of exports.
 Although radical, it took an eclectic approach and did not hint at the abandonment of Labour's Keynesian policy framework.

 Douglas became increasingly frustrated by what he saw as the Labour Party's reluctance to deal with fundamental issues of economic policy.
 He claimed in 1981 that Labour had an image as a party that would promise the public anything to be elected.
 He argued that the party should agree on its economic policy before it agreed on anything else, and allow economic reality to play a part in its decision-making.
 Unable to convince Rowling of the merit of his case, a disillusioned Douglas decided to stand down from parliament at the 1981 election.
 One of those who persuaded him to stay was Labour’s deputy leader David Lange, who offered to make Douglas minister of finance if Lange was prime minister after the 1984 election.